Rent safe and private dog parks hosted by locals

 Did I do something wrong to make my dog reactive to other dogs?

-What matters is that you’re learning and training to help your canine companion feel better.
+Many dogs have some form of dog reactivity.
+Even professional trainers struggle with dog-dog reactivity with their own family members!
+What matters most is that you’re learning and training to help your canine companion feel better.

-Further reading and learning
+4) Further reading and learning

 More Sniffspot blogs on dog reactivity

 We have an entire blog category devoted to dog reactivity and related problem or unwanted behaviors.
-One of our primary goals is to be a welcoming community for reactive dogs — that’s why we have specific rules (like gaps between arrivals and transparency about other animals within view) to keep all Sniffspot visits safe.
+One of our primary goals is to be a welcoming community for reactive dogs!
+That’s why we have specific rules (like gaps between arrivals and transparency about other animals within view) to keep all Sniffspot visits safe.

 Other dog reactivity resources